 The best way to know you are dealing with a legitimate company is that good credit will be required.
 They will need your credit report to figure out if you are someone who pays back their debt and can afford the loan.

 There are many companies offering this service.
 We have ranked and reviewed the nationwide companies offering refinancing.
 Some did receive negative reviews from us, but they are still legitimate companies… they just provide rates and terms we think could be better.

 When a Lower Rate is a Scam – One of the biggest red flags is if you are being promised lower interest rates and student loan forgiveness.
 You can get lower rates by refinancing your federal loans, but those loans become private loans and lose their ability to qualify for federal forgiveness programs.
 Alternatively, you can start working towards federal forgiveness, but the government won’t be cutting your interest rate.

 If everybody gets a lower interest rate it is also probably a scam.
 Refinance companies only make money if they are smart in choosing their customers.
 If they pay off the loans for people who won’t pay back their debt, they will lose money.

 What is Legitimate – Many student loan forgiveness programs exist for federal student loans.
 The most common are Public Service Loan Forgiveness and forgiveness as part of an income-driven repayment plan.
-There are also programs for people in certain occupations, such as teachers.
+There are also programs for people in certain occupations, such as teachers and the military.

 Enrollment in the legitimate programs can be done directly through your federal student loan servicer.
 No special expertise is required, but researching and understanding the programs is very helpful for preventing errors.
 Further, there is no cost to signing up for any of the student loan forgiveness programs.
 They were created by federal law and are often a term in your student loan contract with the government.

 Legitimate student loan forgiveness does not immediately wipe away all of your debt.
 It takes years to reach.
 For some borrowers, it is a good idea, while others will be better off aggressively paying off their debt.